benmvp/slides/2017/telegraph/why-react.md

 - So far we've talked about (1) JSX, (2) Component-driven & (3) JavaScript
 - And so far we've basically been creating static user-interfaces; not user interaction
 - To do that the state of the UI has to change over time
-- React components are state-driven instead event-driven, which is more familiar
+- So React components are state-driven instead event-driven, which is more familiar
 - This is the hardest thing to wrap your head around if you're new to React
 - It's just a different way of building UIs
 - But I've found it to be very compelling